Acceptance rate 46%

 2.1 General Considerations

 Manuscripts should be kept to a minimum length.
 Authors should write in clear, concise English, employing an editing service if necessary.
-For professional assistance with improving English and/or the figures, or formatting in the manuscript before submission please contact to editorial office by e-mail for suggestions.
+For professional assistance with improving English and/or the figures, or formatting in the manuscript before submission please contact to editorial office by e-mail.

 It is best to use the font “Times New Roman”.
-Other fonts, particularly those that do not come bundled with the system software, may not translate properly.
 Ensure that all special characters (e.g., Greek characters, math symbols) are present in the body of the text as characters and not as graphic representations.
 Be sure that all characters are correctly represented throughout the manuscript—e.g., 1 (one) and l (letter l), 0 (zero) and O (letter o).

 All text (including the title page, abstract, all sections of the body of the paper, figure captions, scheme or chart titles, and footnotes and references) and tables should be in one file.
 Graphics may be included with the text or uploaded as separate files.
 Manuscripts that do not adhere to the guidelines may be returned to authors for correction.

 Use page size A4.
 Vertically orient all pages.
-Articles of all kind must be double-spaced including text, references, tables, and legends.
-This applies to figures, schemes, and tables as well as text.
 They do not have page limitations but should be kept to a minimum length.
 The experimental procedures for all experimental steps must be clearly and fully included in the experimental section of the manuscripts.

 It is the responsibility of the authors to provide correct nomenclature.
 It is acceptable to use semisynthetic or generic names for certain specialized classes of compounds, such as steroids, peptides, carbohydrates, etc. In such a case, the name should conform to the generally accepted nomenclature conventions for the compound class.
 Chemical names for drugs are preferred.
 If these are not practical, generic names, or names approved by the World Health Organization, may be used.